 After a lukewarm reception to Daniel Craig’s casting as Bond, Casino Royale was really a make or break movie for both him and the producers.
 And boy did it win.

-It was a new beginning all around, and there were no gadgets, no Q or Miss Moneypenny.
+Not only the first of Daniel Craig Bond films, Casino Royale marked a new beginning all around, and there were no gadgets, no Q or Miss Moneypenny.
 There was no Bond theme either until the credits rolled up at the end that triggered in the new beginning.

 The movie was thinly based on Ian Fleming’s first novel, Casino Royale, but with added action and thicker plots.
 The opening scene is one of the best of all time and after watching it even Craig’s most ardent of critics would have been enthused for the rest of the film.

 The opening scene is nothing short of riveting and the exhilarating chase sets the pace for the entire movie, as Bond then meets Vesper Lynd (played by Eva Green) in a game of high-stakes poker at the Casino Royale.

 Bond’s mission is to bankrupt Le Chiffre (Mads Mikkelsen), the terrorist financier who bankrolled an attack against MI6.
 It soon becomes clear that Bond and Lynd have more than just business between them, as their intense chemistry ignites.

 Casino Royale is a classic James Bond movie and one of the best in the whole Bond series.
 The plot is action-packed thrilling chase scenes and spectacular stunts, and of course Bond’s departure from the alpha male that we all love (and still miss).